ALL PROCEEDS FROM CD AND DOWNLOAD SALES WILL BE DONATED TO MUSICIANS IN NEED UNTIL FURTHER NOTICE

 UPPER WEST SIDE: This and "In My Humble Opinion" are easily the oldest songs on the album, both having been written in about 2002.
 This one gets its name from the New York City energy it attempts to express, as well as the fact that when I brought a set of my songs to a lesson with Maria Schneider at her apartment on the Upper West Side, this was her favorite of the bunch.

 IN MY HUMBLE OPINION: A ballad dedicated to my wife and daughter, the melody of this song has a long, slowly evolving arc consisting almost entirely of continuous quarter notes.
 Andy, the bassist on the album, plays a particularly beautiful solo.

 INNOCENCE: If you're familiar with some of the simpler, song-like compositions of Keith Jarrett and Pat Metheny, this one will bring that style to mind.
 It is inspired by the concept of child-like innocence and the importance of maintaining the capacity to experience feelings of hope, wonder, and possibility as adults.

 DOWNTOWN CREEP: This is a stylized musical caricature of gritty urban streetscapes and the slinky, uncertain feelings they inspire.
-Rhythmically, it shifts between a stuttering funk groove and stoptime medium swing, but moves to double-time swing for the piano solo.
+The title could describe how to walk through the city at night or it could be a name for someone you see on the street.
+Musically, it shifts between a stuttering funk groove and stoptime medium swing, but moves to double-time swing for the piano solo.

 TASTE & SEE: A fusion of a churning jazz waltz groove and gospel music is at the core of this song, which explains the choice of a phrase from the Bible as its title.
 I am also fascinated by the notion of experiencing spirituality through the senses, such as taste and sight.